2gatherproject/decentralized-social-apps-guide/README.md

 #### Paying for storage and services

 A question for all decentralized social networking and collaboration tools is how to pay for the underlying storage and computing cycles needed to support it.
-Some of the solutions above require you to pay (in one form or another) to "post" content or initiate an action.
-Others make no guarantees that your content will be available to others unless you host it yourself and keep your computer constantly on, and then people across the world may be only able to access it very slowly.
+Some of the solutions above require you to pay (in one form or another) to "post" content or initiate an action (e.g. most blockchains).
+Others make no guarantees that your content will be available to others unless you host it yourself and keep your computer constantly on, and then people across the world may be only able to access it very slowly (e.g. IPFS).

 #### Secure Communication and Computation